 Street Photography

-There are tons of opportunities for Steet Photography in Vienna.
+There are tons of opportunities for Street Photography in Vienna.
 I loved photographing people, details, and people sketching in front of the St Stephan Church, just to name a few.

 St. Stephen’s Cathedral (Stephansdom)

 One of the most visited churches in Vienna is St. Stephen’s Cathedral.
 The cathedral is massive.
-Once you catch your breath from the awe-inspiring gothic architecture, you can pay a small fee to go up either or both towers for a closer look at the multi-colored tile roof and panoramic views of the city.
+Once you catch your breath from the awe-inspiring Gothic architecture, you can pay a small fee to go up either or both towers for a closer look at the multi-colored tile roof and panoramic views of the city.
+Pro-Tip: Best at sunrise for golden light on the patterned roof

 At its tallest point, St. Stephen’s Cathedral reaches 136 meters, making it the tallest church in Austria and one of the most recognizable sights in Vienna.
 Visiting the main entrance is free, but you’ll need to purchase a ticket to see the cathedral in its entirety.